New Zealand’s tax system does not include the following:

 Corporate fiduciary services are common in New Zealand with independent providers providing trustee and corporate services for local and international clients.
 However, given the trust culture, most trusts are administered by individuals or their personal lawyer or accountant.

 It is also common for private client law firms or accounting firms to provide corporate services and/or trusteeship.
-The conduct of fiduciaries and/or trustees is governed by the TA and the TA 2019 and other principles derived from case law.
+The conduct of fiduciaries and/or trustees is governed by the TA 2019 and various other legislation and principles derived from case law.

 Trustees are expected to take the same standard of care as an ordinary prudent person of business in the circumstances of a trust, act in the best interests of the beneficiaries and treat them in an even-handed manner.
-There is also a requirement that the trustee invests prudently, and the TA and the TA 2019 set out a number of factors the trustee is required to take into account when making investment decisions.
+There is also a requirement that the trustee invests prudently, and the TA 2019 sets out a number of factors the trustee is required to take into account when making investment decisions.

 Professional trustees (corporate or otherwise) that are remunerated for their trustee services are expected to exercise a higher standard of diligence and knowledge than an un-remunerated trustee.
 This includes duties under the Financial Transactions Reporting Act 1996, where the trustee is required to report any unusual trust settlements or transactions and those under the Anti-money Laundering and Countering Finance of Terrorism Act 2009, where the trustee must conduct due diligence prior to accepting their trustee role.